 - The proposed development of the site would see a change in the risk classification from less vulnerable to more vulnerable, according to the NPPF. - Given the change in use and therefore vulnerability of the site, the FRA must show that the development can be designed to be safe and that there is adequate emergency planning provision (para 014 FRCC-PPG). - The site is located wholly within Flood Zone 1 indicating it is at low risk of flooding from rivers.
-However, there is potential fluvial risk from Ochre Dike. - The extent of fluvial risk from the unmodelled watercourse is currently unknown.
-Using the 0.1% AEP surface water event as a proxy, risk is modelled to remain largely confined to the areas immediately surrounding the watercourse.
-Any site specific FRA should develop a model of Ochre Dike to fully understand the onsite fluvial risk now and in the future. - There should be no development within 8 metres of Ochre Dike.
-The watercourse should be included in site design as a blue green corridor.
+However, there is potential fluvial risk from the unnamed watercourse onsite. - The extent of fluvial risk from the unmodelled watercourse is currently unknown.
+Using the 0.1% AEP surface water event as a proxy, risk is modelled to remain largely confined to the channel. - Potential flood risk from the watercourse, should be ascertained through modelling, at the FRA stage.
+The channel and ay risk area should be included within a blue green corridor. - No development should take place within 8m either side of the watercourse.